carlos9917/ml_project2/README.md

-# 3rd  project for Alex Grigoriev's ML Zoomcamp
+# 3rd  project for Alex Grigorev's ML Zoomcamp

 Since I missed the capstone project I am submitting this project to finalize the bootcamp with at least 2 out of 3